 By sourcing from suppliers using the sustainability standards Fairtrade, Fairtrade USA, and Rainforest Alliance, we can reassure our customers that we are supporting coffee-growing communities and protecting biodiversity.
 Certified products indicate high standards of sustainability and quality.

 This sounds straightforward, but the reality and circumstances are often more complicated.
 While we would like all our private-label coffee products to come from certified sources, this is currently not possible.
-For example, due to supply chain disruptions, for a period of time, specific own-brand products only contained 70-90% coffee ingredients with Rainforest Alliance.
-Our aim is to use a minimum of 90% certified content and offer at one point 100% certified private label coffee in our stores.
+For example, due to recent supply chain disruptions, specific own-brand products may only contain a proportion of Rainforest Alliance certified Robusta coffee.
+Once this supply shortage is resolved - presumably in the second quarter of 2025 - we expect to be able to resume sourcing from Rainforest Alliance certified farms as normal.

 Find out more about our coffee policies, initiatives, and projects.
 The Coffee Factsheet provides information about the ALDI SOUTH Group for benchmarking enquiries.